rodpcastro/rodpcastro.github.io/content/posts/0014_rayleigh_ritz_beam/index.md

 \omega^2 = \frac{V_m}{\psi_m}.
 }$$

-To obtain the best possible estimate for other natural frequencies other than the fundamental, we derive equation $(3)$ with respect to $G_i$ and make it equal to zero, resulting in
+To obtain the best possible estimate for other natural frequencies other than the fundamental, we derive equation $(3)$ with respect to $G_i$ and make it equal to zero, resulting in the equation

 $$\eq{
 \frac{\partial V_m}{\partial G_i} - \omega^2 \frac{\partial \psi_m}{\partial G_i} = 0.